bnnyng/garden/content/Human coordination is distinguished by flexible adoption of new, ad hoc roles as required by the task at hand.md

   - topic-cognitive-science
 publish:
 date: 2025-07-16T13:03:54-04:00
-lastmod: 2025-07-31T15:19:04-04:00
+lastmod: 2025-08-06T12:41:56-04:00
 ---
 # Overview

-$\quad$ **Complementarity** is the ability of an interacting group to adopt specialized roles while working towards a joint goal.
+$\quad$ **Complementarity** is the ability of an interacting group to adopt specialized roles while working towards a shared goal.
 According to [[@2024wuGroup]], complementarity is a distinguishing feature of human interactions:

 > Whether for good or ill, it is clear is that the ability to infer and adapt to different roles in different groups is a core feature of human sociality, which must be understood to navigate the challenges faced by modern societies (Smaldino, 2014).